Spike Team: Main characters

 Shy and sweet, she loves books, poetry, and comics.
 She is a sincere and discreet girl who always tells the truth.
 She lives with her father, Nathan, chief fireman, her mother Gwen, a quiet Irish woman, her older brother Adam, who attends the police academy, and her pet turtle Ruga.
 She dreams of becoming a writer and is good at playing piano.
-She is in love with Mark and finds her gem, the emerald of Courage, in episode 21.
+She is in love with Mark and finds her gem, the emerald of Courage, but shown in episode 21.